python2upm/Anti-Gromming-Detection-ChatApp/README.md

 ```

 4. Build and run
 - Open the project in Android Studio.
-Require android 7.0 or above

 ## References